 The titular viscount here is Anthony, the oldest Bridgerton, who is enjoying bachelor life and has no plans to marry.
 Or so says Lady Whistledown.
 Anthony has actually decided it’s time to settle down, and he’s found the perfect ladylike candidate.
 Unfortunately, her annoying sister, Kate Sheffield, keeps getting in the way.
 Kate is determined to protect her sister from marriage to a notorious rake, but she finds that she’s not immune to Anthony’s charms after all.
 As they continue their battle of wits—and wills—they discover that they may be better together than they realize…

 This book is a take on Cinderella.
 Sophie Beckett has been cursed with a mean stepmother and placed in the role of a servant—even though she’s an earl’s daughter.
 When she manages to sneak away to a masquerade ball, she has the night of her life, thanks to the “Prince Charming” she encounters there: Benedict Bridgerton.
 And though Sophie knows they can never be together, Benedict is determined to find his mystery woman.
 That is, if he didn’t keep getting distracted by a familiar-seeming woman dressed like a housemaid, who he seems to be drawn to against his will.
+It’s unclear why the folks at Bridgerton decided to jump ahead past this book, but all will reveal itself in time.

 I think this is a favorite book in the series for many Bridgerton fans, because the main characters, Colin and Penelope, are so appealing.
 Colin is the third Bridgerton brother, a notorious charmer who has resisted settling down in favor of spending time abroad.
 But he’s tired of being thought of as nothing but a rake, and he’s especially tired of Lady Whistledown’s gossip column for implying that’s all he is.
 Meanwhile, Penelope has been watching Colin from afar for years—and has been in love with him for almost as long.
 When he returns from abroad and their paths cross again, Colin finds that Penelope isn’t the same wallflower she used to be.
 Penelope finds that she’s still in love with him.
 But she’s been keeping a huge secret that threatens to upend everything she holds dear, especially if Colin finds out.